WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite docker zip --sh "apt-get install -y libglpk-dev"
 ```
 * `--dont-rm` If passed, container used to build the project will not be removed after command finished.
 If not passed container used to build project
    will be removed even if project building fails.
-Option is usefull if you want to detect reasons for failure.
+Option is useful if you want to detect reasons for failure.
 * `--packages` Accepts comma separated list of project packages to include in project build.
 If not passed all project packages will be included.
 Option
-   is usefull if your solution consists of number of images and only some packages must be present on some of them.
+   is useful if your solution consists of number of images and only some packages must be present on some of them.
 * `--exc-master` If passed, generated deployment zip will not contain any master scripts.
-It is usefull if master scripts depend on some glue packages
+It is useful if master scripts depend on some glue packages
    which you do not want to be present in deployment zip package.
 * `--version` Accepts version number to tag deployment zip package with.
 Version number should be in form DD.DD.
 If not passed standard algorithm for
    tag selection is applied (ZipVersion from project PARAMETERS + revision from RC).
 If version is not enforced R Suite will check for source codes
-   consistency agains RC.
+   consistency against RC.
 * `-i` (short for `--image`) takes name of docker image to use for building zip instead of default rsuite image.

 It also accepts standard options `-v` and `-h`.